Policy 2225 - Distance Learning

 Selection of programs to be offered via distance education is the purview of the appropriate academic unit and subject to approval at the College, University, and Board levels.
 The academic units shall provide oversight of a program that is offered via distance education to ensure currency of the program, its courses, and its resources.
 Each program of study shall be coherent and complete and shall result in learning outcomes appropriate to the rigor and breadth of the degree or certificate awarded.
 Questions and inquiries regarding distance education programs are to be directed to the offering units.

 Once implemented, the offering academic units and the University commit to ongoing support and to the continuation of the program for a period sufficient to enable admitted students to complete the program.

 Distance Education Courses

 Proposals for the development and delivery of distance education courses are to be evaluated at the department and college level.
 The faculty member, department chair, and dean play a significant role in guiding the development and implementation of distance education courses.
 These individuals shall evaluate the distance education course proposal for appropriateness, and only those proposals demonstrating suitable content and sufficient quality and rigor should be approved for development.
-Once approved, a copy of the form will be sent to the office of the Director of the Global Campus, the Dean of the Graduate School, and the Vice President for Academic Affairs.
-Proposals should be evaluated within four weeks of submission.
+Once approved, a copy of the form will be sent to the Instructional Policies Committee and/or the Graduate Council for established procedural review.

 Distance education course offerings shall be evaluated according to the course evaluation procedures in effect for campus-based courses.
 Additional items to be evaluated shall include the effectiveness and efficiency of delivery systems, academic resources, student services, and access to faculty.
 Records of evaluations and the analyses of the evaluations are kept on file, as well as documentation of the proactive use of the results of the evaluations in the enhancement of course offerings.